Characterization of two parameter matrix-valued BMO by commutator with the Hilbert transform: Upper bound

 We have the following basic estimates

-Here, we used the fact that since $B \in BMO_d$, then by (\ref{bmotrace}), the second condition in Theorem \ref{CET} is satisfied with $a_R = \trn{ \hcb{R} }^2$.
+Here, we used the fact that since $B \in BMO_d$, then by (\ref{bmotrace}), the second condition in Theorem \ref{CET} is satisfied with $a_R = \left\| \hcb{R} \right\|^2$.
 Note, that we have a linear dependence on the dimension of the matrix, due to the use of the trace.
-Note also that the same computations allow us to replace each individual $I$ and $J$ for a parent or ``great parent'' of $I$ and $J$, the implied constant will depend also on the ``generation'' in this case; we will use $P^1_B$ to denote any of these kind of paraproducts.
+Note also that the same computations allow us to replace each individual $I$ and $J$ for a parent or ``great parent'' of $I$ and $J$, in which case, the implied constant will depend also on complexity (level of relation with its ancestor); we will use $P^1_B$ to denote any of these kind of paraproducts.

 \textbf{(ii)} A direct computation shows that $(P^2_B)^*$ is of the type $P^1_{B^*}$, therefore, by the symmetry of the definition of $BMO_d$-norm, the boundedness for $P^2_B$ follows from that of $P^1_B$.